openvinotoolkit/model_server/demos/real_time_stream_analysis/python/README.md

 io_processor = IOProcessor(<use_case_class>, visualizer_frames_queue)
 `

 The use case class must first be imported.
-Examplary use cases can be imported from `use_cases` module like:
+Exemplary use cases can be imported from `use_cases` module like:

 `
 from use_cases import PersonVehicleBikeDetection